 - Higher rates: Expect slightly elevated prices due to administrative costs.

-- Active monitoring: Regularly check balances to avoid shutting off of service.
+- Active monitoring: Regularly check balances to avoid shutting off service.

 - Hidden fees: These may include charges for transactions, disconnections, or balance checks.